turbopape/postagga/README.md

 Then, you'll need to specify rules for the parser.
-We want to grab the word tagged as **CLS** and the word tagged as **ADJ** as our infomation.
+We want to grab the word tagged as **CLS** and the word tagged as **ADJ** as our information.
 Here's what the parser rules look like:

 ```clojure
 (def sample-rules [{;;Rule TB French "je suis heureux."